advanced-computer-lab-2023/khaleha-ala-alah-Clinic/README.md

 With the development of the Khaleeha Ala Allah platform, we endeavor to play a pivotal role in the advancement of clinic management.
 This initiative is geared towards empowering medical professionals and ensuring that patients receive exemplary care.
 Our dedication is centered on crafting a solution that not only addresses current demands but also proactively adapts to the future developments in the constantly progressing healthcare sector.

+# Code Style

+To maintain the quality and readability of our code, we adhere to a set of coding standards and style guidelines.
+Our code style choices are designed to ensure consistency across the project and to make our code as intuitive and accessible as possible to new contributors.

+### Key Guidelines:

+- **Indentation**: We use spaces for indentation and maintain a consistent level of indentation throughout our codebase.
+For most of our files, we use 2-space indentation.

+- **Naming Conventions**: Variable and function names follow camelCase notation.
+For constants, we use UPPER_SNAKE_CASE.
+Class names are written in PascalCase.

+- **Comments and Documentation**: Code is adequately commented to explain complex logic or decisions.
+Comments are concise and relevant.
+We also use JSDoc (or relevant documentation tool) for function and class documentation.

+- **Code Linting**: We use [ESLint](https://eslint.org/) for JavaScript linting to ensure our code meets the best practices and standards.

+- **Code Formatting**: [Prettier](https://prettier.io/) is used for code formatting.

+- **Testing Conventions**: Tests are written for new features and bug fixes.
+We aim for high test coverage and meaningful test cases.

+- **Pull Request Process**: All code changes are submitted through pull requests.
+PRs require review and approval from the team before merging.

+We appreciate your adherence to these guidelines, as it helps to keep our codebase clean, organized, and accessible to everyone!

 # Screenshots